TakiShiwa/donate-with-upi/CONTRIBUTING.md

 <p align="center">
 Thank you for considering contributing to the Donate with UPI Repository!
 Your contributions help make this project more valuable for the developer community.
-Here are some guidelines to get you started:</p>p
+Here are some guidelines to get you started: </p>
+&nbsp;

 ### Types of Contributions